edenspiekermann/espi-devblog/_posts/2016-03-08-code-for-edge-cases.md

 {% highlight js %}
 var salad = makeSalad();
-// -> Error: ingredients.join is not a function
+// -> Error: Cannot read property 'join' of undefined
 {% endhighlight %}

 Indeed.
 Because we did not pass `ingredients`, its value is `undefined` which does not have a `join(..)` function.
 A simple fix would be to set a default value for `ingredients`.